addyosmani/backbone-fundamentals/backbone-fundamentals.md

 }
 ```

 ***Note:*** It's useful to remember that when making real requests to a web server in your unit tests, this has the potential to massively slow down the speed at which tests run (due to many factors including server latency).
-As this also introduces an external dependency that can (and should) be minimized in your unit testing, it is strongly recommended that you opt for spies to remove the need for a web server to be used here.
+As this also introduces an external dependency that can (and should) be minimized in your unit testing, it is strongly recommended that you opt for spies to remove the dependency on a web server.

-## beforeEach and afterEach()
+## beforeEach() and afterEach()

-Jasmine also supports specifying code that can be run before each (```beforeEach()```) and after each (```afterEach```) test.
+Jasmine also supports specifying code that can be run before each (```beforeEach()```) and after each (```afterEach()```) test.
 This is useful for enforcing consistent conditions (such as resetting variables that may be required by specs).
-In the following example, ```beforeEach()``` is used to create a new sample Todo model specs can use for testing attributes.
+In the following example, ```beforeEach()``` is used to create a new sample Todo model which specs can use for testing attributes.

 ```javascript
 beforeEach(function(){